Close Menu

 Synopsis:

-The study suggest a connection between climate variable and vector borne disease.
-The study showed a positive correlation between climate variables and vector borne diseases like malaria, leptospirosis and dengue.
+The study suggests a connection between climate variables and vector-borne disease.
+The study showed a positive correlation between climate variables and vector-borne diseases like malaria, leptospirosis, and dengue.

 ABSTRACT

-Objective: To analyze meteorological data (temperature, rainfall and relative humidity) and vector borne diseases (malaria, dengue and leptospirosis) to determine trends that may exist between and among variables within the Georgetown area.
+Objective: To analyse meteorological data (temperature, rainfall and relative humidity) and vector-borne diseases (malaria, dengue and leptospirosis) to determine trends that may exist between and among variables within the Georgetown area.

 Accepted: